Roger Langley - Likes to be in control.

 He said "No"."

-It is interesting to note that in early 2004, Six of One have released a DVD of the two Paddington events, even though they have not asked for permission from the person who filmed it and owns the footage, or the permission of any of the guests featured on the DVD.
+It is interesting to note several years later, Six of One have released a DVD of the two Paddington events, even though they have not asked for permission from the person who filmed it and owns the footage, or the permission of any of the guests featured on the DVD.
 Click HERE to read more about this.

-This is how Langley describes himself on a Society website:
+This is how Langley described himself on a Society website:

 "I have been the society's legal adviser since I joined and have seen us through various scrapes, VAT and tax scrutiny, copyright issues, legal wrangles and even the odd attempted take-over.
 When, some years ago, it was decided to detail in print the jobs done by co-ordinators, it was hard to find a title for my assorted duties.
 Therefore, remembering No. 12's vague occupation in The General, the single word label of ‘Administration’ was pinned upon me."